luka77-mvp/emergency_system/readme.md

     return item
 ```

-**Time Complexity Analysis:**
-- Enqueue: O(n) - Must traverse the list to find the correct position
-- Dequeue: O(1) - Simply remove the head node
-- Search: O(n) - May need to traverse the entire list

 #### 5.2.2.
 Binary Tree Implementation (BinaryTreePriorityQueue)
 Our binary search tree implementation uses a custom `TreeNode` class and maintains a tree where nodes are ordered by emergency priority.